Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 • Track your shipment.
 You’ll typically receive a tracking number for your shipment so you can follow its progress until it reaches the final destination.
 If you notice any issues, you can communicate with your client and your driver to eliminate issues and mitigate risk.

-• For Export or Import Shipments it can be tricky with Wooden Pallets.
-No country wants alien pests to come inside the wooden pallets and spread in their country.
-The IPPC or International Plant Protection Convention attempts to prevent the spread of non-native bugs that would damage plants and the ecosystem in the importing country.
-Look into the ISPM-15 standard for pallets that the IPPC has promoted and, in addition, check with an import clearance agent at the port of destination to learn about particular paperwork they may require in advance regarding Fumigation, Bug-Free, type of skids used, etc.
+The IPPC, or International Plant Protection Convention, aims to prevent the spread of non-native pests that could damage plants and ecosystems in the importing country.
+Look into the ISPM-15 standard for pallets promoted by the IPPC, and, in addition, check with an import clearance agent at the port of destination to learn about any specific paperwork they may require in advance regarding Fumigation, Bug-Free, the type of skids used, etc.